Nitrokey/nitrokey-documentation/nethsm/ejbca.rst

 EJBCA
 =====

-EJBCA is a PKI Certificate Authority software, you can find more information about EJBCA at `EJBCA <https://www.ejbca.org/>`__.
+`EJBCA <https://www.ejbca.org/>`__ is a PKI Certificate Authority software available as open source.

-To be able to use NetHSM with EJBCA you need to setup the NetHSM PKCS#11 module (`setup <pkcs11-setup.html>`__).
+To be able to use NetHSM with EJBCA you need to `setup <pkcs11-setup.html>`__ the NetHSM PKCS#11 module first.

-Then configure EJBCA to ues the NetHSM PKCS#11 module by adding an entry in the ``/etc/ejbca/conf/web.properties`` file:
+Then configure EJBCA to use the NetHSM PKCS#11 module by adding an entry in the ``/etc/ejbca/conf/web.properties`` file:

 .. code-block::